 - Little ones will love a visit with Pip the Mouse.
 Each season, the Liberty Bell Museum hosts performances of The Mouse Before Christmas, a holiday favorite for youngsters.

-- Shop for unique gifts for everyone on your list at Christmas City Village, an authentic German Weihnachtsmarkt.
-The wooden huts of the village line Bethlehem’s Main Street and Sun Inn Courtyard throughout the holiday season.
+- Shop for unique gifts for everyone on your list at the Christmas Huts on Main, inspired by an authentic German Weihnachtsmarkt.
+The wooden huts line the south end of Bethlehem’s Main Street throughout the holiday season.

 - All aboard!
 Join historical passenger rail services including the Colebrookdale Railroad and the Allentown and Auburn Railroad for seasonal rides with Santa or Mrs. Claus.